battk/jasmine/.github/CONTRIBUTING.md

 Follow these tips and your pull request, patch, or suggestion is much more likely to be integrated.

 ### Running Specs

+Jasmine uses the [Karma Jasmine package](https://github.com/karma-runner/karma-jasmine) to unit test itself in browser.

+    $ grunt karma:unit

+...and then the results will print to the console.
+Some browsers that lack headless may open and close themselves.

 Jasmine uses the [Jasmine Ruby gem](http://github.com/jasmine/jasmine-gem) to test itself in browser.